The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Average Annual Increase by Violation

 While maintaining a good credit score is pivotal for your financial health, it can also be pretty impactful on your insurance premium.
 Looking at the average premiums for Brooklyn below, the difference between very poor premium (300-579) and excellent (800-850) is nearly $4,000 a year.
 On average, moving from one credit tier to another can save you an average of $1,370 a year.
-So, keep that score up!
+If your credit score has recently improved, you should consider that a good time to shop for car insurance.
+As you can see with the data below, there is a lot of variation between credit scores.

 Bundling, meaning putting all your insurance eggs in one basket, can save you between $117 and $190 a year on your auto insurance.
 The reason is pretty simple — insurance companies want more lines of revenue and thus offer you an incentive.
 Here are some typical savings you can see across Brooklyn.

 By this, we are referring to the simple truth that most vehicles do not grow in value over time but depreciate.
 In terms of insurance, this could mean the coverage you have for your vehicle is no longer necessary.
-Here's how to find out if you still need full coverage:
+Here's how to find out if you still need full coverage.
+Typically, if your vehicle is 10 years or older and/or is worth less than $4,000, you do not need comprehensive or collision coverage.
+Although not required by law, these coverages are designed to protect your vehicle after an accident.
+But if your vehicle isn't worth much, you might be paying for coverage you do not need.

 Being smart with your claims means using your collision lightly and sparingly in order to avoid future rate increases.
 As collision claims are generally considered to be "at-fault" accidents by insurance companies, you can expect your rate to increase at your renewal.
 For most violations, your rate will be increased for 3 years.
-You should consider if the amount you would save by filling a claim is worth the value of your premium increase.
-Here's how you can expect your rate in Brooklyn to change.
+You should consider if the amount you would save by filing a claim is worth the value of your premium increase.
+In Brooklyn, the average increase for an at-fault accident was $1,088 for your first year.
+As we stated, you should expect this surcharge to stay on your premium for 3 years.
+Meaning, your total increase on average will amount to well over $3,000.